• Get your first year of Gatorchatter Premium for only $10!

 There is a fair argument that Florida has not recovered from those two classes nor has our national prominence and respect among HS athletes recovered.

-I think this is the reason Kiffen is high on so many lists.
+I think this is the reason Kiffin is high on so many lists.
 He holds the most likely boost to our excitement level among boosters and HS/portal players (if we can’t get Day/, who I don’t think we even try to hire).
 The ceiling is higher than most options from a reputation and talent acquisition/NIL donation perspective.

 Defensively, it was good to see our kids flying around and making plays.
 I don’t know that holding the Wildcats to 309 total yds and 20 points qualifies as a “We’re Back” moment, but seeing us pick off three balls, returning one for a score, does feel like the secondary is rising…some.